-The Department of Athletic Training reflects the mission and academic integrity of Lincoln Memorial University.
-The commitment of the faculty of the Athletic Training Education Program to the athletic training student is based on the belief that graduates must be able to communicate clearly and effectively while providing ideal health care to student athletes.
+The athletic training program reflects the mission and academic integrity of Lincoln Memorial University.

+The commitment of the faculty of the ATEP to the athletic training student is based on the belief that graduates must be able to communicate clearly and effectively while providing ideal health care to student athletes.
 The athletic training program challenges and prepares each student to make appropriate decisions and important judgments regarding sudden injury and life threatening situations.
 Through diverse educational and research experiences, it is our mission to provide students with the knowledge, skills, and values that an entry-level athletic trainer must possess.

-Upon completion of the Athletic Training Education Program at LMU, each graduate should be well prepared to sit for the National Athletic Trainers Association Board of Certification (NATABOC) national certification exam.
+Upon completion of the Athletic Training Education Program at LMU, each graduate should be well prepared to sit for the Board of Certification (BOC) national certification exam.

-The program will strive to maintain and surpass the standards of accreditation as specified by the Commission on Accreditation of Athletic Training Education (CAATE).
-The Department of Athletic Training offers a baccalaureate major program, and provides Athletic Training services to the LMU Intercollegiate Athletics Department.
+The program will strive to maintain and surpass the standards of accreditation as specified by the Commission on Accreditation of Athletic Training Education (caATe).

-Athletic Training Program
+Goals of the Athletic Training Education Program